chalermporn/chalermporn/README.md

 # Chalermporn Posoppitakwong #Codemunha

+👋 Hi there!
+I’m Bird, a Senior Frontend Developer at KTB Bank 🌟

-Hi, I'm Bird a senior frontend developer at KTB bank, I am a fan of technology, photography, and education.
-I’m also interested in web development
+🔧 Passionate about technology, photography, and education, with a keen interest in web development

+📚 Always eager to learn and grow, and open to sharing knowledge and experiences with the community

 ## 📊 My GitHub Stats
 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=chalermporn&show_icons=true)](https://github.com/chalermporn/github-readme-stats)